Harvard-Neutrino/SIREN/README.md

 4. Generate interaction trees using the InjectorBase object

-5. Create a LeptonTreeWeighter object using a list of primary and secondary physical processes
+5. Create a TreeWeighter object using a list of primary and secondary physical processes

-6. Calculate the event weight for each interaction tree using the LeptonTreeWeighter object
+6. Calculate the event weight for each interaction tree using the TreeWeighter object

 For an example of this in action, see `resources/DipoleInjection/inject_HNLs_CCM.{py,ipynb}`